mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 if you remember to initialize your variables before use and initialize your data members during construction.
 Knowing all of the corner cases of C++ is not necessary to write competent code, and you will otherwise learn common pitfalls and idioms along the way.
+*To be clear*, list initialization is a good thing.
+If you write a default constructor, it gets called and you're expected to initialize everything there.
+Otherwise, everything gets zero-initialized and then default member initializers kick in.
+Uninitialized behavior needs to stay around because somewhere, out in the ether, there is probably code that *depends* on variables being uninitialized.
+Regardless, list initialize everything if you're using C++ and you can.

 The point I've hopefully gotten across is that C++ is a big, crusty language (for many historical reasons).
 This entire post was a rabbit hole on initialization rules.